 Cloud provides intensive support to a BPO’s load balancing.
 With a cloud load balancer, customer support has an even distribution across multiple countries and servers.
 The feature offers high availability and reliability to customers and enables employees to reach high-performance levels through better-managed workloads.

 Hume said, “We committed to the cloud years ago.
-As an early adopter of Genesys Cloud CX, we were able to migrate our organisation of what was then 8,500 people into a work-from-home footing almost overnight.”
+As an early adopter of Genesys Cloud, we were able to migrate our organisation of what was then 8,500 people into a work-from-home footing almost overnight.”

 2. Foster a virtual community